S-Stergiadis/urban-expansion-nn/README.md

 ## Approach

 - Instead of going for a "predict-the-next-frame" approach, a direct prediction would be better since the system's dynamics have a large timescale.
-- Try a pre-trained model for bacteria colony/fungus expansion prediction.
+- Try a pre-trained model for bacteria colony/fungus expansion prediction as the dynamics could be similar.